monibf/2D-GC/README.md

 ### OSX

-1. If you don't already have python3 installed, install it from [www.python.org](https://www.python.org/downloads/), Python 3.7 is prefered, however any version of python will probably work.
+If you don't already have python3 installed, install it from [www.python.org](https://www.python.org/downloads/), Python 3.7 is prefered, however any version of python will probably work.

-2. Run `OSX_INSTALL.sh`
+Run `OSX_INSTALL.command`, either by starting it in a terminal, or by double clicking in Finder.

+GC2D will now be installed as an App in your user Applications directory and it should be visible in launcher.

+**NOTE:** If you do not wish for GC2D's dependencies to be installed in your current python environment, it may be worth creating a new one before installation.

 ## Uninstallation

 ### Windows

-Run `WINDDOWS_UNINSTALL.bat`.
+Navigate to `Control Panel -> Uninstall a Program` and select GC2D like you would any other program.
 This will remove the files from `%LOCALAPPDATA%`, the start menu shortcuts and the GC2D entries in the registry.
 Desktop shortcuts will not be deleted.

 Portable executables do not need uninstalling, just delete the executable.

+### OSX

+Simply delete `GC2D.app` from your local Applications directory like you would any other app.
+User preferences will not be removed.
+To also remove these delete the `$HOME/.gc2d` directory.

+### Linux

 ## TODO